 Why is guilt so harmful?

-The stress associated with guilt can lead to more stress, which in turn releases negative chemicals into the body – and this can immediately lead to reactive symptoms!
+The stress associated with guilt can lead to more stress, which in turn releases negative chemicals into the body – and this can instantly lead to reactive symptoms!
 GI problems usually appear, and even other symptoms like headache, back pain, anxiety, depression, and a weakened immune system.
-The list goes on because remember, your body feels like it has done something “bad” and therefore these harmful emotions can cause a number of side effects.
+The list goes on because remember, your body feels like it has done something “bad” and these harmful emotions can cause a number of side effects.

 When it comes to food or life in general, we shouldn’t look at things in black and white, good or bad.
 One example that immediately springs to mind is the word diet.
-We use it when referring to elementary nutrition so that people understand that it is about food, but what I’m talking about here is when people use the phrase, I can’t because I’m dieting.
+We use it when we refer to elementary nutrition so that people understand that it is about food, but what I’m talking about here is when people use the phrase, I can’t because I’m dieting.
 Then it’s a face of disappointment for the friend who just offered them chili cheese fries.

 This statement immediately triggers a feeling of Lack or feeling excluded, and it is this feeling, this thought and this belief that I am talking about.
-Well, I’m definitely not saying that you should go out and eat all of the super high fat, high calorie, wheat, and dairy meals that you could want!
+Well, I’m definitely not saying you should go out and eat all of the super high fat, high calorie, wheat, and dairy meals that you could want!
 The key here is to change your attitude towards your personal eating habits.

 Now, if you are dealing with food cravings, I highly recommend trying Jini’s tapping video on sugar addiction and food cravings!
 This post also has lots of fantastic resources for sugar addiction and chocolate cravings.
 And here’s a great post on how to ease the pain of going sugar free, as well as a guest post with tips and recipes on how to cut sugar.
 You can also find ALL of Jini’s gut-friendly recipes and some chocolate-centric dessert options here.